elliotgsilva/BiasedLanguageDetection/README.md

 ## UMAP Visualization

-Each embedding from each model could be saved from the code at the end of the model-training notebook.
-For making plots, use ‘plot_embedding.ipynb’ in UMAP folder.
+Each embedding from each model is saved from the code at the end of the model-training notebook.
+For making plots using these saved models, use ‘plot_embedding.ipynb’ in UMAP folder.
 Please note that this notebook will save plots for each model once so every time you have to comment/uncomment model_name and model_folder.

 ## Repository Organization:

-1) data folder
+1) `data` folder
-contains scripts for initial processing of raw datasets: filtering reviews for only those containing flagged words, tokenizing, and converting to dataframe master_df_labeled.xlsx = contains labelled (& unlabelled?)
+- Contains scripts for initial processing of raw datasets: filtering reviews for only those containing flagged words, tokenizing, and converting to dataframe
-**should contain dataloader folder too**
+- `master_df_labeled.xlsx` = contains labelled (& unlabelled) reviews
+- dataloaders

-1) data_prep folder -- notebooks to process data to get dataloaders for models `get_all_reviews` and `filter_reviews` -- data processing notebooks specific to FairFrame’s proprietary dataset.
+1) `data_prep` folder -- notebooks to process data and generate dataloaders for models
+- `get_all_reviews` and `filter_reviews` -- data processing notebooks specific to FairFrame’s proprietary dataset.
 The output is a DataFrame with tokenized review sentences, the flagged word, and the index of the flagged word
-`label_data_samples` -- updates a master data file with manual annotations of whether or not word was flagged in problematic context.
+- `label_data_samples` -- updates a master data file with manual annotations of whether or not word was flagged in problematic context.
 This also contains code for creating data batches for manual annotation.
-`generate_dataloaders`, `generate_dataloaders.py`, and `bert_dataloaders` -- creates dataloaders required for model training
+- `generate_dataloaders`, `generate_dataloaders.py`, and `bert_dataloaders` -- creates dataloaders required for model training

-2) model_training folder
-contains scripts for baseline models, as well as LSTM and BERT ‘unsupervised_baseline_randomized_embeddings’ -- trains unsupervised baseline model, with randomly-initialized embeddings unsupervised_‘baseline_frozen_glove’ -- trains unsupervised baseline model, initialized with pretrained GloVe word embeddings ‘semisupervised_baseline_randomized_embeddings’ -- trains semi-supervised baseline model, with randomly-initialized embeddings
+2) `model_training` folder -- contains scripts for baseline models, as well as LSTM and BERT
+- `unsupervised_baseline_randomized_embeddings` -- trains unsupervised baseline model, with randomly-initialized embeddings
+- `unsupervised_baseline_glove_embeddings` -- trains unsupervised baseline model, initialized with pretrained GloVe word embeddings
+- `semisupervised_baseline_randomized_embeddings’ -- trains semi-supervised baseline model, with randomly-initialized embeddings
-‘semisupervised_baseline_frozen_glove’ -- trains semi-supervised baseline model, initialized with pretrained GloVe word embeddings
+- `semisupervised_baseline_glove_embeddings` -- trains semi-supervised baseline model, initialized with pretrained GloVe word embeddings
-‘lstm_model’ --
-‘bert_model’

-3) model_output folder
+- `lstm_model` - trains an LSTM model to generate contextualised embeddings for the reviews, initialized with pretrained GloVe word embeddings
+- `bert_model` - finetunes the pretrained BERT base and BERT large models for our task

-contains subfolders for each model architecture within each subfolder are additional subfolders, saving the output for each hyperparameter settings trained
+3) `model_output` folder -- contains subfolders for each model architecture.
+Within each subfolder are additional subfolders, saving the output for each hyperparameter setting trained.

-4) evaluation folder
-contains scripts and notebooks for evaluating our model many models will import the evaluation.py script, which enables calculations of metrics such as accuracy, precision, recall, and F1-score over the validation set of labelled reviews
+4) `evaluation` folder -- contains scripts and notebooks for evaluating our model.
+Many models will import the `evaluation.py` script, which enables calculations of metrics such as accuracy, precision, recall, and F1-score over the validation set of labelled reviews

-5) umap folder
+5) `umap` folder -- visualization code and saved images
-contains everything related to UMAP visualizations of each model we only use best-performing hyperparameter
+- Contains subfolders for each model.
+Within each subfolder are pickle files containing trained embeddings, the labels and UMAP visualizations of the embeddings.
+Note that we only use best-performing hyperparameter configuration for each model type.
-**looks like we only have .png files here, not the code?
-Can we include any code for this?
+- `plot_embedding.ipynb` -- code to generate plots.
+Please note that this notebook will save plots for each model once so every time you have to comment/uncomment model_name and model_folder.